ViktorDiy/FLSUN-V400-nozzle-wipe/readme.md

 </br>
 And you should find nozzle position under center of the backet.
 You should move printer head manualy to nozzel position under center of the backet and 1-2 mm lower than metal brash.</br>
-You should write this X,Y,Z to nozzelwiper.cfg file.</br>
+You should write this X,Y,Z volumes to nozzelwiper.cfg file.</br>